Dell Studio: Studio XPS

-Studio One 1909 (Studio One 19)
+Studio One 19 (model 1909)

-Released on April 28, 2009 in the United States, the Studio One 19 is a 19-inch all-in-one desktop computer.
-It is a lower-end alternative to Dell's XPS One 20 and 24.
-The chassis design is highly reminiscent of Dell's SX2210 21.5 inch LCD monitor.
-The chassis can be customized with five different colors.
-There is also a touch-screen option.
+Released on April 28, 2009 in the United States, the Studio One 19 was a 19-inch all-in-one desktop computer.
+It was a lower-end alternative to Dell's XPS One 20 and 24.
+The chassis design was highly reminiscent of Dell's SX2210 21.5 inch LCD monitor.
+The chassis could be customized with five different colors.
+There was also a touch-screen option.